michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 - Gifts to charity (cash and non-cash).
 - Un-reimbursement expenses related to volunteer work.
 - Investment interest (margin interest).
-- Medical expenses (prescription, insurance premiums, medical supplies, eye exams, glasses, contacts, co-pays, medical transportation (miles), other) above 7.5% of your adjusted gross income.
+- After-tax medical expenses above 7.5% of your adjusted gross income.
+Healthy, high-income individuals should use pre-tax HSA or MFS.
+  - Prescription.
+  - Insurance premiums.
+  - Medical supplies.
+  - Eye exams.
+  - Glasses.
+  - Contacts.
+  - Co-pays.
+  - Medical transportation (miles).
-- Long-term care insurance premium.
+  - Long-term care insurance premium up to a maximum based on your age:
+    - $450 for ages 40 or under.
+    - $850 for ages between 41 to 50
+    - $1,690 for ages between 51 to 60
+    - $4,520 for ages between 61 to 70
+    - $5,640 for ages 71 or over

 ### Other separately accounted expenses